Newton-Okounkov body, Rees algebra, and analytic spread of graded families of monomial ideals: Introduction

 A particular application of Theorem \ref{thm.analyticSpread} is when $\I = \{I^{(k)}\}_{k \in \NN}$ is the family of symbolic powers of a monomial ideal $I$.
 In this case, Theorem \ref{thm.analyticSpread} generalizes the combinatorial interpretation of the ordinary analytic spread of a monomial ideal given by Bivi\`a-Ausina \cite{BA2003} to the symbolic analytic spread; see Corollary \ref{cor.ellsG}.

+For the less understood invariant $\ell^*(\I)$, we obtain a similar result to Theorem \ref{thm.analyticSpread} in a slightly more general setting, where the Newton-Okounkov body is defined with respect to a \emph{good} valuation; see \cite{Cut2013, KK2014} for the definition and existence of good valuations.
+The proof of this result provides an instance when one could study families of non-monomial ideals by reducing to those of monomial ideals.

+\textbf{Theorem \ref{thm.ell*valuation}.} Let $\I$ be a graded family of $\mm-$primary homogeneous ideals, and let $v$ be a good valuation that respects the monomials in $R$.
+Let $\C(\I)$ and $\Delta(\I)$ be the limiting and Newton-Okounkov bodies of $\I$ defined by $v$.
+Suppose that $\C(\I)$ is a polyhedron.
+Then, we have

-Specifying to the Newton and symbolic polyhedra, our investigation on the Newton-Okounkov body reveals an interesting connection between these two polyhedra associated to a monomial ideal.
+Specializing our results on graded families of monomial ideals to the ordinary powers and symbolic powers of an ideal gives to, in the context of the Newton and symbolic polyhedra, our investigation on the Newton-Okounkov body reveals an interesting connection between these two polyhedra associated to a monomial ideal.
 We prove the following theorem.

 \textbf{Theorem \ref{thm.NPSP}.} Let $I \subseteq R$ be a monomial ideal.
 There exists an integer $c$ such that

 The constant $c$ in Theorem \ref{thm.NPSP} is given implicitly in Theorem \ref{thm.Noetherian}.
 However, we show that, when $I$ is a squarefree monomial ideal, $c$ can be obtained explicitly from the vertices of the symbolic polyhedron $\SP(I)$ of $I$; see Theorem \ref{thm.c}.